kopollo/cringario/README.md

 - pydocstyle
 ## How to start
 - By entrance point - main.py
-- By .exe file which you can find in "TODO"
+- By .exe file which you can find in https://disk.yandex.ru/d/s17VjGwtc0MLDA

 ## Game interface
 ### - start window